 Gills: colour, attachment, spacing.

-Partial veil: (ring or covering over gills): presence or absence, form.
+Partial veil: (ring or covering over gills): presence or absence, form

 Universal veil: presence or absence, form.

-Flesh: colour, texture, bruising.
+Flesh: colour: texture, bruising.

-Odour and taste: Don't poison your self!!
+Odour and taste: Don't poison yourself!!

 Spore colour: Obtained by making a spore print

-If you wish to preserve your collection then its normal to dry them.
-The easy way is to use a food dehydrator if it has a temperature setting then use the lowest setting possible so the DNA is not damaged.
-Once dried cycle them into the freezer for three or so days every once and awhile to insure they do not become infested with bugs.|
+If you wish to preserve your collection, then it's normal to dry them.
+The easy way is to use a food dehydrator.
+If it has a temperature setting, then use the lowest setting possible so the DNA is not damaged.
+Once dried, place them in the freezer for three to four days every now and then to prevent bug infestation.